A pre-conference at the International Congress of Applied Psychology

 Dr. Carlos Santos, Arizona State University

 Dr. Carlos Santos is an Assistant Professor at Department of Social Welfare at the University of California, Los Angeles.
 He received his Ph.D. and B.A. from New York University and a master’s degree from Harvard.
 Dr Santos was awarded the Emerging Professional Contributions to Research Award from the Society for the Psychological Study of Culture, Ethnicity, and Race, a division of the APA.
 He was among the graduate students who attended the International LGBT Psychology Summer Institute at the University of Michigan in 2008.
 Dr Santos is a co-editor of Studying Ethnic Identity: Methodological and Conceptual Approaches Across Disciplines published by APA.

 Special Issue of Psychology & Sexuality

 Authors of accepted presentations will be invited to submit a manuscript based on their presentation for consideration in a special issue of Psychology & Sexuality.
 Please note that acceptance of a presentation for the pre-conference does not guarantee acceptance of a paper for the special issue, as space will be limited.
-The anticipated deadline for manuscript submission is December 20, 2018.
+The deadline for manuscript submission is December 20, 2018.
 To learn more, please click here.